-Beginning December 1, 2010, the International Building Code must be enforced in a municipality that has more than 2,000 residents and that has adopted any building code since August 1, 2008.
-The International Building Code must be enforced through inspections that comply with Title 25, section 2373.
+Pursuant to Title 25 Section 2373, the Maine Uniform Building and Energy Code must be enforced in a municipality that has more than 4,000 residents.
 Below is a map indicating population in Aroostook County.

 Impact of Hazards on Future Development